The Reiki Principles

 Be kind to others

-The text shown above is a translation that is true to the Japanese Reiki Precepts carved on the memorial stone for Reiki founder, Mikao Usui, who encouraged his students to recite as part of their Reiki practice.
+The text above is a translation made by a student of mine, a Japanese professional working at the United Nations.
+That translation is true to the Reiki Principles as they were originally written in Japanese.
+The Reiki Principles, also referred to as the Reiki Precepts, are carved on the memorial stone for Reiki founder, Mikao Usui, which was erected by his students on the grounds of Saihoji temple in Tokyo.
+Usui Sensei encouraged his students to recite the Reiki Principles as part of their Reiki practice.

 Just for today, do not worry.